Government maintains social distancing measures under Prevention and Control of Disease Ordinance

 (2) The existing requirements and restrictions applicable to bars and pubs will be maintained during the specified period, with details in Annex 2.

 (3) During the specified period, the existing requirements and restrictions applicable to the following scheduled premises under Cap.
 599F will be maintained.
-They can operate according to the specified operation mode if specified measures are adopted (details in Annex 1 and Annex 2).
+They can operate according to the specified Mode of Operation if specified measures are adopted (details in Annex 1 and Annex 2).
 Otherwise, they should continue to be closed:

 (b) premises (commonly known as party rooms) that are maintained or intended to be maintained for hire for holding social gatherings;